TPS 2020 Award Recipients

-James Lukefahr, MD, San Antonio, is the recipient of the TPS Charles W. Daeschner, Jr., MD Lifetime Achievement Award, the highest award of the Texas Pediatric Society.
+Richard Lampe, MD, Lubbock, is the recipient of the TPS Charles W. Dashner Jr., MD Lifetime Achievement Award, the highest honor of the Texas Pediatric Society.
 The TPS recognizes his outstanding lifetime contributions to the health and welfare of children, his many years of esteemed leadership as Pediatric Department Chair of the Texas Tech Health Sciences Center Lubbock, his mentorship to faculty, and his inspiration to residents and medical students, demonstrating a lifetime of commitment to furthering the profession of pediatrics and ensuring the well-being of Texas’ children.
 Read more about Dr. Lampe here.

 Kimberly Avila Edwards, MD, Austin, is the recipient of the TPS Sidney R. Kaliski, MD Award of Merit in recognition of her many years of continuing leadership in the TPS and the American Academy of Pediatrics and inspiring the active engagement of younger members to invest in their professional organization.
 Dr. Edwards has dedicated her career to serving the marginalized children of our state who have limited access to care and continues to be a compassionate and lifelong advocate for the children of Texas.
 Read more about Dr. Edwards here.